Fox's Book of Martyrs

 Spanish and French forces, and defeated the English at the celebrated battle of

-Spaniards and French, headed by the duke of Berwick, advanced towards
+one consisting of Spaniards and French, headed by the duke of Berwick, advanced

-Catalonia; the other body, consisting of French troops only, commanded by the
+towards Catalonia; the other body, consisting of French troops only, commanded

 As